-All projects supported by the Foundation deal with two main issues: community and solidarity.
+All initiatives supported by the Foundation deal with two main issues: community and solidarity.
 For more information please consult the page “Views – Ideas”.

-The projects may concern less favoured communities and engage them in a process of solidarity to improve their living conditions, their environment and their rights.
-They may also attack the social conditions which bring about or perpetuate the lack of solidarity within or between communities.
-Or again, these projects may concern “non-material” communities centered with solidarity around defending a common good or issue, if this action is relevant to the Foundation’s objectives.
+The initiatives may concern underprivileged communities and engage them in a process of solidarity to improve their living conditions, their environment, or to make them better able to take on their collective rights and responsibilities.
+They may also attack the social conditions that bring about or perpetuate the lack of solidarity within or among communities.
+Or they may concern communities of spirit, willing to act in solidarity to defend a common issue.

 The Board chooses the initiatives to be supported by the Foundation, on the basis of expected results and in accordance with the Foundation’s objectives.
-The quality of the projects, the innovative character of their approach and their feasability are another essential criterion of choice.
-For example, the Board will give preference to
+The Board will give preference to:

-- exemplary initiatives which are capable to inspire and to motivate other people;
+- exemplary initiatives, capable to inspire and motivate other communities.

-- initiatives which, with a small initial impulse, are liable to generate other initiatives and/or render themselves sustainable;
+- initiatives that, with a small initial support, are likely to render themselves sustainable.

-- initiatives which do not receive any other support because of their pioneering nature;
+- initiatives that do not receive any other support because of their pioneering nature.

-- initiatives which are based on plausible working hypotheses, and are carrried by actors capable of realizing them.
+- initiatives based on plausible working assumptions, carried out by trusted actors capable of realizing them (feasibility)